How to Beat Twitch Chargebacks

-It’s important to note that PayPal has a short window of time to respond to chargebacks, just ten days.
+It’s important to note that PayPal has a short deadline for responding to chargebacks: ten days.
 To fight PayPal chargebacks, you must keep on top of your notifications and respond promptly when chargebacks come to your attention.

 Fighting chargebacks (and winning) is all about presenting the right evidence.
 To beat a chargeback, you have to show that the charge was valid, the cardholder was not misled or defrauded, and that you met your obligations as the receiving party.
-What kind of evidence is right when the disputed charge is ostensibly a no-strings-attached donation?
+What kind of evidence should you use when the disputed charge is ostensibly a no-strings-attached donation?
 This is what we recommend submitting:

 - The transaction ID and confirmation email associated with the charge.
 Many streamers use third-party tools that facilitate receiving tips and donations from external payment platforms.
 Any documentation you receive that confirms the details of the transaction should be part of your evidence packet.

 - Screenshots, video clips, or chat logs showing the donation, or discussion about the donation.
-It’s always a good idea to thank your fans for their financial support — not just because it’s the right thing to do, but because it can prove that the cardholder made the donation intentionally.
+It’s always a good idea to thank your fans for their financial support — not just because it’s the right thing to do, but because it can help prove that the cardholder made the donation intentionally.

 - A screenshot of your stream or donation page that includes a disclaimer stating that tips and donations are strictly voluntary, that you do not provide any goods or services in exchange for them, and that they are non-refundable.

-While following these practices can’t guarantee you won’t get hit with chargebacks or win every time you fight them, they can provide a good foundation from which to prove to issuers and payment platforms that you aren’t engaged in any shady behavior.
+While following these best practices can’t guarantee that you won’t get hit with chargebacks or that you'll win every time you fight them, they can provide a good foundation from which to prove to issuers and payment platforms that you aren’t engaged in any shady behavior.